3 Keys to Developing Faith and Trust!

 Is it in the stock market?
 Doctors?
 Politicians?
 Your job?
 Banks?
 The Army?
 Your car?
 All these have failed in the past, and will undoubtedly fail us in the future.
 What or whom can be relied upon – absolutely?

-Here’s some food for thought: Webster’s Dictionary relates trust to faith.
-It says, “Faith is firm belief and trust in something for which there is no proof.“ So to have faith, there can’t be any proof before your eyes!
+Here’s food for thought: Webster’s Dictionary relates trust to faith.
+It says, “Faith is firm belief and trust in something for which there is no proof.”
+So to have faith, there can’t be any proof before your eyes!
 Proof MUST come later.
 Hebrews 11:1 states: What is faith?
 It is the confident assurance that what we hope for is going to happen.
-It is the evidence of things we cannot yet see.
+It is the evidence of things we cannot see – yet.

-An example of “faith” is a promise from my teenagers to wash the dishes.
-When they promise me, I must have faith in their promise, then be patient that they will finally do the job.
-If I get tired of waiting and wash them myself, not only do I not have faith in them, but what my children promised me can never come to pass.
+An example of “faith” was a promise from my teenagers to wash the dishes.
+I must have faith in their promise, then be patient they will get the job done.
+If I get tired of waiting and wash them myself, I not only am faithless, but my children’s promise can never come to pass!

 There are 3 components (the “3 Ps”) to trusting by faith: 1) A Promise; 2) Patience (waiting patiently); and 3) The Performance (it actually gets done).
-Please understand: the chance that something actually gets done, depend upon first getting a “promiser” who is absolutely trustworthy.
+The chance something actually gets done, depends upon first getting a “promiser” who is absolutely trustworthy.
 No one is more faithful and trustworthy than God.
 How do I know?
 He has never let me down!

-God has placed the laws of gravity, thrust, lift, planting seed and a myriad of others for everyone, including atheists, use, accept and trust everyday.
+God has placed the laws of gravity, thrust, lift, planting seed then harvesting and a myriad of others.
+These universal laws are for everyone including atheists and those of aberrant religions.
 He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust – Matt 5:45.
-Man uses these to build bridges, airplanes, buildings and create things in which we trust in all phases of life.
+Man uses these laws to build bridges, airplanes, buildings and everything we trust in all phases of life.
 But what man creates, eventually fails.
-Others of God’s laws take over such as fatigue and oxidation (rust).
+Eventually other God’s laws take over – fatigue, oxidation (rust) etc.

-God has placed over 3300 special promises in the Bible!
-If you have accepted Jesus the Christ as your personal Savior, then these are all yours!
-If you have a need, you just need to find the promise in the Bible and explain to God that you need it.
+If you have accepted Jesus the Christ as your personal Savior, then in addition to the physical laws, these 3300 are all yours as well!
+If you have a need, just find the promise in the Bible and explain to God what you need in the name of Jesus.
 Then praise Him for answering your prayer.
-Next, comes YOUR patience that He will perform what He promised!
+Finally, you must have patience that He will perform what He promised!

 Psalms 37:3-5 says this: Trust in the Lord, and do good; Dwell in the land, and feed on His faithfulness.
 Delight yourself also in the Lord, and He shall give you the desires of your heart.
 Commit your way to the Lord, Trust also in Him, And He shall bring it to pass.